Homemade Lox & Parsley Salad

 - 1 tsp cracked black pepper

-- 6 cups mixture of mix of the following:
+- 6 c mixture of mix of the following: Endive, romaine, parsley

-- Set the filet on the salt/sugar and the sprinkle the rest on top of the filet.
+Set the filet on the salt/sugar and then sprinkle the rest on top of the filet.

 Put together dressing ingredients in a bowl and whisk until combined, about 30 seconds.
 Toss the salad with the lemon dressing and lay about a third of the shaved lox on top and garnish with lemon zest.